 - Repeat this, make sure to leave 1 inch spacing between the macarons as it will rise while baking.

-- Let the macarons cool down.
+- Let the macarons cool down on wire racks.

 - You could munch on it right away.
 Leftovers can be stored in an air tight container and kept in the freezer, stays fresh for 6 months.